prometheus/proposals/proposals/0060-st-storage.md

 Notably, given persistence of this feature, similar to example storage, if users enabled and then disabled this feature, users will might be able to access their STs through all already persistent pieces (e.g. WAL).

 This feature could be considered to be switched to opt-out, only after it's finished (this proposal is fully implemented) stable, provably adopted and when the previous LTS Prometheus version is compatible with this feature.

+#### Interaction with `created-timestamps-zero-injection`

+The existing zero-injection feature is useful and has been around long enough that some large users are relying on it.
+The new ST support will be in addition to or an alternative to zero-injection.
+In order to better differentiate zero-injection from st-per-sample, we propose to rename `created-timestamps-zero-injection` to `start-time-injection-at-scrape`.

+We also propose that the st setting be be tri-state on a per-series basis.
+Start Time per Sample support can be either `off`, `scrape`, or `per-sample`.
+Large installations may have a mix of implementations and there is no compatibility concern with having series have differing settings.

+In the case where a series has both scrape-injected zeroes and st-per-sample, the scrape-injected zeros take precedence.

 ### Proposed ST semantics and validation